 SSE’s policy is approved by SSE’s Board of Trustees, and is reviewed on a regular basis in line with the Board’s agreed schedule.

-SSE has appointed a Safeguarding Officer who is the Director of Programmes and Learning.
-If you have any questions regarding safeguarding at SSE or wish to receive a copy of our safeguarding policy please contact [email protected]
+SSE has appointed a Safeguarding Officer who is the Chief Operating Officer.
+If you have any questions regarding safeguarding at SSE or wish to receive a copy of our safeguarding policy please contact [email protected] and ask for the Safeguarding lead.